swagger-autogen/swagger-autogen/README.md

 #### @schema

-Use the `@schema` instead of `schema` if you don't want swagger-autogen to do schema processing.
+Use the `'@schema'` instead of `schema` if you don't want swagger-autogen to do schema processing.
 In this case you must build the schema according to Swagger's specs.
-The result in the _.json_ will be the same in `@schema`.
+The result in the _.json_ will be the same in `'@schema'`.

 **For example:**
 ```js